Ready to become a better data storyteller?

 We held a virtual event for analytics leaders and Revenue Operations teams.
 It was two days, jam packed with 18 different speakers, all aiming to bring innovators and analytics leaders together for an event focused on all things data storytelling.
 The Data Storytelling Virtual Summit gave attendees the opportunity to learn about industry trends, share input, and build relationships with their peers virtually.
 They learned how to become effective data storytellers by taking their data and turning it into insights in a way that anyone can understand.

 We found the sessions so inspiring we decided to turn them into an ebook.
 And voila, here it is.
 The chapters in this book cover things from how to tell a better story to what the future of work will look like to how to distinguish yourself as an analyst.

-Zack Mazzoncini is the Founder of Data Story Academy and a Co-Founder of Seattlebased data and analytics firm Decisive Data.
+Zack Mazzoncini is the VP of Partnerships at Calligo, Founder of Data Story Academy and a Co-Founder of Decisive Data.
 Over the years Zack has helped hundreds of organizations and individuals develop data-driven cultures centered around data storytelling.
 Zack graduated from the University of Washington with a degree in communications, rhetoric, and public speaking.
 He is considered one of the most entertaining and informative speakers in the analytics industry.
 His audiences are inspired to find the most important stories in their data and lean into their creativity.